aeoliam/linux-tools/README.md

 Bash script tools for Linux, specifically for Debian/Ubuntu-based Linux distributions.

-Make it easier than executing commands one-by-one.
+Make it easier just by running one script than executing commands one-by-one.

 ## Description & Usage